gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 The Picture Control Set contains the information for individually coded pictures.
 The information is split between Picture Parent Control Set and Picture Control Set.
-Picture Parent Control Set is used in the first few processes in the pipeline (from Resource Coordination process to Source-Based Operations process).
-The Picture control set includes a pointer to the Picture Parent Control Set and includes also additional information needed in the subsequent processes starting at the Picture Manager process.
+Picture Parent Control Set is used in the first few processes in the pipeline (from Resource Coordination process to Source-Based Operations process) and lasts the whole time the picture is in the encoder pipeline.
+The Picture control set includes a pointer to the Picture Parent Control Set and includes also additional information needed in the subsequent processes starting at the Picture Manager process (i.e. in the closed loop).
 The relevant data structures are PictureParentControlSet\_s and PictureControlSet\_s.

 ##### <a name = "table-3"> Table 3: Examples of Picture Parent Control Set Members </a>